 From October 1999 until March 2000 the group met monthly to discuss specifics on forming this organization.
 Finally, the steering committee scheduled March 3, 2000 for a community wide inaugural meeting and invited the NDSS to attend, speak, and accept DSANI’s donation from funds raised by the Buddy Walk.

 And so the mission began …

-The mission of the Down Syndrome Association of Northeast Indiana is to enhance the lives of people affected by Down syndrome, advocate on their behalf, provide information and support to families and professionals, and promote acceptance and inclusion of people with Down syndrome in northeast Indiana.
+The mission of the Down Syndrome Association of Northeast Indiana is to enhance the lives of people living with Down Syndrome, advocate on their behalf, provide information and support to families and professionals, and promote acceptance and inclusion of people with Down Syndrome in northeast Indiana.

-More than 15 years later, DSANI continues to represent people with Down syndrome and their families in the eleven counties surrounding Fort Wayne, Indiana.
+Nearly 20 years later, DSANI continues to represent people with Down syndrome and their families in the eleven counties surrounding Fort Wayne, Indiana.
 These counties are Allen, Lagrange, Steuben, Noble, Dekalb, Whitley, Wabash, Huntington, Wells, Kosciusko, and Adams.
-We provide support and resources to more than 150 member families and professionals, and maintain a database more than 1,000 supporters.
+We provide support and resources to more than 200 member families and professionals, and maintain a database more than 1,000 supporters.